William H. Lobchuk: Early years

 Lobchuk was born in Neepawa, Manitoba and studied with Ken Lochhead at the University of Manitoba, graduating in 1966.
 In 1968 he opened the Screen Shop at 50 Princess Street in Winnipeg.
 By the early 70s he operated the Screen Shop, the Printmakers Gallery and the Sunnyside Sign Company.
-These were replaced by the Grand Western Canadian (GWC) Screen Shop which he formed with partner Len Anthony in 1973, hoping to make original art more affordable and generate revenue for artists.
+These were replaced by the Grand Western Canadian (GWC) Screen Shop which he formed with partner Len Anthony, a knowledgeable technician and master printer, in 1973, hoping to make original art more affordable and generate revenue for artists.

 Grand Western Canadian Screen Shop

-From 1973 to 1987, the screen shop provided a social and cultural hub for artists in Winnipeg such as such as Ted Howorth, Chris Finn, Don Proch and Tony Tascona; from Saskatchewan David Thauberger, Victor Cicansky, Joe Fafard and Russell Yuristy; and from Quebec Pierre Ayot as well as guests such as Daphne Odjig and General Idea and many others to make and distribute their prints.
-Screenprinting was the its main mode of production; a natural choice because of its economy and anti-elitist ethos.
+From 1973 to 1987, the screen shop provided a "transformative catalyst in contemporary printmaking" and social and cultural hub for artists in Winnipeg such as such as Ted Howorth, Chris Finn, Don Proch and Tony Tascona; from Saskatchewan David Thauberger, Victor Cicansky, Joe Fafard and Russell Yuristy; and from Quebec Pierre Ayot as well as guests such as Daphne Odjig and General Idea and many others to make and distribute their prints.
+Screenprinting was its main mode of production; a natural choice because of its economy and anti-elitist ethos.
 Lobchuk and other artists printing at the GWC Screen Shop created two significant co-operative projects: The Great Western Canadian Series '78 and Series '80.
 Canada.
-It was a place for artists to try experimental work, Lobchuk says, adding "We did all kinds of crazy things."
+It was a place for artists to try experimental work such as printing on velvet, making large scale prints and using photograph images.
+Lobchuk adds, "We did all kinds of crazy things."